 Argentinians are generally family-orientated people, which translates into the way they conduct business.
 Close, personal relationships are valued, respect is given to older associates and more loyalty is shown to individual people than to companies as a whole.

 When arranging a business meeting in Argentina, it is necessary to make an appointment one or two weeks before the intended meeting.
-This appointment should be made by email or telephone; however, the actual meeting should always be face to face, as telephonic meetings or written communication is seen as overly impersonal.
+The meeting should be confirmed a few days before the date.
+Appointments should be made by email or telephone, but meetings should always be face-to-face, as telephonic meetings or written communication are seen as overly impersonal.